CleanTalk/anti-ddos-lite/README.md

 ## How to use

-Just include the code as first line in index.php.
+1. Include the app as first line in index.php.
 ```php
 <?php
 require "anti-ddos-lite/anti-ddos-lite.php";